Platform: Linux (other platforms)

 - Mint 11 or later

-To send your feedback on distributions currently supported, or to provide assistance or make suggestions concerning the distributions being tested, see Feedback sought.
+To send your feedback on a distribution currently supported, or to provide assistance, make suggestions or report an issue concerning another distribution, see Feedback sought.

 - GLib 2.13 or higher

 - For optimal results, use a desktop environment such as Gnome, KDE, Cinnamon, or Mate that includes a compositing window manager.

 - 133 MHz or more Pentium microprocessor (or equivalent)

 - At least 512 megabytes (MB) of RAM